RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 -   balance0 and balance1 are directly read from the actual balance of the pair contract using ERC20 balanceOf

--   Line 172 (below the <span style="color:#c1c146">yellow box</span>) is only executed if data is non-empty, otherwise it is not executed
+-   Line 172 (below the <span style="color:#c1c146">yellow box</span>) is only executed if data is non-empty; otherwise, it is not executed

 Using these observations, we will make sense of this function one feature at a time.

 ## Flash Borrowing

-Users do not have to use the swap function for trading tokens, it can be used purely as a flash loan.
+Users do not have to use the swap function for trading tokens; it can be used purely as a flash loan.

 ![uniswap v2 flash borrowing](https://static.wixstatic.com/media/935a00_a54daf3d2a764e2d83cf4f2db18c6c1e~mv2.png/v1/fill/w_740,h_460,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_a54daf3d2a764e2d83cf4f2db18c6c1e~mv2.png)

-The borrowing contract simply requests the amount of tokens they wish to borrow <span style="color:#8d28a4">(A)</span> without collateral and they will be transferred to the contract <span style="color:#8d28a4">(B)</span>.
+The borrowing contract simply requests the amount of tokens they wish to borrow <span style="color:#8d28a4">(A)</span> without collateral, and they will be transferred to the contract <span style="color:#8d28a4">(B)</span>.

 The data that should be provided with the function call is passed in as a function argument <span style="color:#8d28a4">\(C\)</span>, and this will be passed to a function that implements

 IUniswapV2Callee.
-The function uniswapV2Call must pay back the flash loan plus the fee or the transaction will revert.
+The function uniswapV2Call must pay back the flash loan plus the fee, or the transaction will revert.

 ### Swap requires using a smart contract